EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 Distribute and display nonpartisan information on where candidates stand on issues.
 Students often say they don’t vote because they believe candidates are “all lying and spinning.”
 Offering clear information on where candidates stand therefore plays a critical role in battling cynicism.

-Distribute and widely publicize the nonpartisan candidate guides that CEEP creates for major races.
+Distribute and widely publicize the nonpartisan candidate guides that CEEP creates for major statewide races, like U.S. Senator and Governor.
+We also have a “guide to the guides” that describes ways schools have successfully distributed them, including:

 - Encourage the student newspaper to use these guides as a starting point for their election coverage, highlighting the impact candidate positions can make in student lives.